 - Get a group together: Gather interest from at least 5 members from your neighborhood association, school, civic club, sports team, scout and youth group, religious organization, workplace, military division, or other community-based group!

 - Select a group leader and alternate.
 Your team leaders are essential for communicating with Tucson Clean & Beautiful, arranging with us for supplies, and for your group’s safe and positive experience and continued success as stewards at your adopted site.
 If there are changes

 - Pick an appropriate site for your group.
 We are especially seeking assistance for gateway street thoroughfares, and there are a variety of other sites available for volunteer groups to choose from.
-See the map of available sites (requires the free Adobe Flash Player).
+See the map of available sites.
 If you’re not sure, let us know on your Interest Form what area of town your group would like to volunteer (cross-streets or zip code is great) or call (520) 837-6834 or email email@example.com if you need help selecting a site.

 - Publicize the project schedule and plans to your volunteer team!
 Regularly/advance-scheduled events are the most successful!
 If your group is willing to have outside volunteers assist (including court-ordered community service), let the Adopt-a-Park program staff know, as your group leader information can also be added to TCB’s volunteer opportunity list for other individuals to join.